 When I tell people I spent around eight months just working on just the proposal for my ice cream book, they’re shocked.
 But editors want to see a full and clear vision of what you’re going to write about.
 It’s especially true for a first-time author, but even for someone who’s written several books.
 Each book is a brand new project and requires a fresh start.
 And often the editors have to answer to higher-ups in marketing, sales, etc…and don’t, in general, have the last word.

-So most important: this is the time to give this your very best shot.
+Most importantly, this is the time to give this your very best shot.
 Be concise and self-critical, and only send in your best effort.
-Editors are simply too busy to take the time to sift through a lot of material so your proposal should be, as they say, a ‘killer app’.
+Editors are simply too busy to take the time to sift through a lot of material so your proposal should be, as they say, a “killer app.”

 TIP: Publishers these days love numbers; Facebook, Pinterest, Instagram, and Twitter followers, as well as blog traffic.
 When you proposal lands at an editor, they need to “sell” the idea to the marketing team and nowadays those numbers have become important.
 They’re not vital, but the more followers that you have, the stronger your proposal will be.
 If you don’t have high numbers, don’t be discouraged.
-But and explanation of your social media and platforms will improve your position.
+But an explanation of your social media and platforms will improve your position.
+If your numbers are low, explain how engaged with you those followers are.
+(Add proof, if you can.)

 5. Give It Time